compprog-lecture-tools/fun-contest-2023/cp23/hpi-fun2/roomcount/notes.md

 # Problem
-Find the chromatic number of an interval graph, which is equivalent to the maximum number of overlapping intervals.
+Find the chromatic number of a unit interval graph, which is equivalent to the maximum number of overlapping intervals.

 # Solution
 ## First Step: Find the first/last interval
 Use Breadth-First-Search and remember the nodes that were found last.
+These are the nodes with the maximum distance to the start node.
 We will refer to the node corresponding to the first/last of the intervals of nodes found in the BFS as the first/last node.
 Since the first and last node can not befound before all nodes between the start node and them have been found, the last found nodes contain at least one of those.